What It Is Like To Live With Vestibular and Balance Issues

 Common Causes of Balance and Vestibular Issues

-Sometimes the problem that causes balance issues is with the calcium crystals in the ear.
-For example, if you have benign paroxysmal positional vertigo, it causes the crystals to move to a different position inside the ear.
-This can cause dizziness and balance issues when you move your head.
+There could be issues with calcium crystals inside the ear that causes balance issues.
+If you have benign paroxysmal positional vertigo, the crystals shift position within the ear.
+This can lead to dizziness and difficulty with balance anytime you move your head.

 What You Can Do To Help